 First meeting of a project committee

-The procedure for calling a project committee meeting shall be carried out in accordance with Clause 4, with the exception that a six weeks notice period may be used if the date of the first meeting was communicated at the time of submission of the proposal.
+The procedure for calling a project committee meeting shall be carried out in accordance with Clause 4, with the exception that a six weeks' notice period may be used if the date of the first meeting was communicated at the time of submission of the proposal.

 The chair of the project committee shall be the project leader nominated in the new work item proposal or shall be nominated by the secretariat if no project leader was nominated in the new work item proposal.